frontendfolks/frontendfolks.github.io/_posts/2016-01-02-Design-principles-of-a-product.md

 **Example Smart Table**

 My laptop’s battery died once in Meeting, as I was sitting at a large dark table made of reclaimed wood.
-I looked forlornly at the wall, where the power sockets were, and dreaded running my charger awkwardly across the laps of the other people sitting at the table.
-I rustled in my bag for the charger and began apologizing for getting in the way of others, dragging my charger to the wall and bending down to plug in.
+I looked  at the wall, where the power sockets were, and went running to pick my charger across the laps of the other people sitting at the table.
+I rushed in my bag for the charger and began apologizing for getting in the way of others, dragging my charger to the wall and bending down to plug in.
 I sat back down.
 That’s when the person across from me said, “You know there is a power socket in the table, right?
 It’s, like, right there.”
 He pointed right in front of me.
 I looked underneath the table, and just four inches from my face were two power sockets.
 Oh.
 Beauty underneath.

-I would rate this table  9 out of 10 for beauty underneath because of its tasteful, unobtrusive appearance and its surprisingly useful technological undergirding.
+I would rate this table  9 out of 10 for beauty underneath because of its tasteful, robust appearance and its surprisingly useful technological concepts.
 Soon, we will see Powermat Spots built right into the tables, allowing customers to wirelessly charge compatible mobile devices simply by placing them on the table — no plugging or cords involved.

 **To assess your product against the principle of beauty underneath, ask yourself:**